Service Topology

 01-Service Topology

-• ① Business Switch Dropdown: Quickly switch businesses, defaults to the first starred business
+• ① Business Switch Dropdown: Quickly switch between businesses, defaults to the first starred business

 • ② Service Management: Click the button to enter the business details page

-• ③ Modify Metrics: Supports displaying/hiding metrics and setting primary metrics
+• ③ Modify Metrics: Supports showing/hiding metrics and setting the primary metric

 • ④ Save: Supports saving the time range, service topology position, and configuration of the service topology

-• ⑤ Settings: Supports edit, view API, add to Dashboard, reset, and other functions
+• ⑤ Settings: Supports functions such as Edit, View API, Add to Dashboard, and Reset

-• Reset: The service topology will revert to its initial layout
+• Reset: The service topology will be restored to its initial layout

-• ⑥ Service Group: Consists of name row + box, as shown in the figure, client, gcp-microservices-demo, DNS, and Redis are all independent service groups
+• ⑥ Service Group: Consists of a name row + box.
+For example, in the figure, Client, gcp-microservices-demo, DNS, and Redis are all independent service groups

-• ⑦ Path: Represents the actual data path from the client to the server, hover to view TIP, click to view path details through the right sliding panel, see subsequent chapters for details
+• ⑦ Path: Represents a path with actual data from client to server.
+Hover to view the TIP, click to view path details in the right sliding panel, see later sections for details

-• ⑧ Service: Each block in the topology represents a service, consisting of name row + metrics, hover to view TIP, click to view service details through the right sliding panel, see subsequent chapters for details
+• ⑧ Service: Each block in the topology represents a service, consisting of a name row + metrics.
+Hover to view the TIP, click to view service details in the right sliding panel, see later sections for details

 • Name Row: ICON represents the service type

-• Metrics: Displays metrics according to the priority of observability points (s-xx > local > rest > app).
-When the metrics exceed the threshold, the name row and corresponding metrics will be marked in red
+• Metrics: Displays metrics according to the priority of Observation Points (s-xx > local > rest > app).
+When a metric exceeds the threshold, the name row and corresponding metric will be highlighted in red

-• ⑨ Operation Set: Supports layout, connection, zooming, and other operations on the topology
+• ⑨ Operation Set: Supports layout, connection, zoom, and other operations on the topology

 • Edit: Enter path editing mode, supports adding or deleting paths.
-Click the edit button again to exit the path editing mode
+Click the Edit button again to exit path editing mode

 • Delete Path: Click the close button on the path to delete the corresponding path